JEOresearch/securitycamera/README.md

 # securitycamera
 Set of scripts for motion detection and a DIY security camera on PC and Raspberry Pi

+The setup and usage are described in detail in this video: https://youtu.be/Jb_5d0TSlAw

+To help support this software and other open-source projects, please consider subscribing to my YouTube channel: https://www.youtube.com/@jeoresearch

 ---

 ## Features